johnashu/harmony_blockchain_sync_alerts/README.md

 > FULLY_SYNCED_NOTIFICATIONS_PER_DAY: Define how often per 24 hours you would like an alert if you are fully synced.
 0 = No status notifications

 > FROZEN_SLEEP: Time in seconds to sleep between checking for shard0 being frozen.
-Once a message is sent, it will not alert until the user restarts the script.
+Once a message is sent, it will not alert again until the user restarts the script.

 ### 4) Test Script